Why you should consider starting a greenhouse on your small farm

 Greenhouse Production

 Does this greenhouse production justify the the time and expense?
-My movable greenhouse (if every component was bought new) would cost less than $2,000.
+At the time, my movable greenhouse (if every component was bought new) would cost less than $2,000.

 Hoophouses are usually constructed on a base, so the incremental cost to make it slidable (some more 2x6 and 2x4 for the additional length of rail, more used steel flashing) was about a couple hundred dollars.
 For this incremental cost (about 10%), I got triple the growing area of a fixed greenhouse.